This post describes how to make API calls in Typescript, and how we can support types and interfaces while calling REST APIs.

 type.

-For most use cases, API calls are wrapped in functions to encapsulate the API call itself.
-For us, this function will return a Promise that resolves to an array of User
+Since API calls are async, this function will return a Promise that resolves to an array of User

 types: